Life Insurance with High Blood Pressure

 Most life companies have acceptable ranges for elevated blood pressure.
-In fact, some companies may completely overlook a blood pressure prescription as long as the medication is keeping your blood pressure within a normal range.
-Every company has different guidelines and just like other health issues, some companies are much better than others for applicants who have a history of high blood pressure.
+And some companies completely overlook blood pressure prescriptions as long as the medication is keeping your blood pressure within a normal range.
+Every company has different guidelines and just like other health issues, some companies are much better than others for applicants who have a history of hypertension.

 If you have elevated blood pressure and are interested in purchasing an affordable policy, keep reading to learn more about purchasing life insurance with high blood pressure.
 We’ve also included acceptable blood pressure ranges and pricing for “preferred best” rates.